 The Ape

-This was an early 1970s style that consisted of shorter hair on top combined with longer hair at the back.
-It also had lots of layering throughout the whole hair, giving the hair a shaggy look to it.
+The Ape was an early 1970s style that consisted of shorter hair on top combined with longer hair at the back.
+It also had lots of layering throughout the whole hair, giving the hair a shaggy look.
+It fell out of fashion by about 1972.

 Asymmetrical Styles